Early Stage Journal | Uncovering Innovators to Watch

 Founders Felix Chen and Rudy Pham open up about their journey of reviving a Hong Kong staple and how it became one of B.C.’s top-selling ready-to-drink cocktails.

-Tune into the podcast episode above or on Spotify or Apple
+Tune into the full interview for more behind-the-scenes above or on Spotify or Apple

 • 00:00–3:58: Show, episode, and guest intro